 Also of interest is that Horsham has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Horsham citizens is very high relative to the national average among all cities (21.84%): 34.14% of adults in Horsham have a bachelor's degree or even advanced degree.
+The population of Horsham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.46% of adults in Horsham have a bachelor's degree or even advanced degree.

+Horsham is a somewhat ethnically-diverse town.
 The people who call Horsham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Horsham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Horsham include German, Italian, English, and Polish.
+Important ancestries of people in Horsham include German, Italian, Polish, and English.

 The most common language spoken in Horsham is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Chinese and Spanish.